drlove/surgical-docs/README.md

-# surgical-docs package for espanso from wressl
+# surgical-docs package for espanso (extended from github.com/wressl/medical-docs)
 An [espanso](https://espanso.org) package to help with surgical documentation

 ## Text-Expander for Surgical Charting